This post is part of a series on the AstraZeneca vaccine suspension in Europe:

 The AstraZeneca Vaccine Will Save Lives

-I don’t usually like to comment on current affairs as it makes me feel stressed to get my take out while it’s still newsworthy & before it has been swallowed by all the other takes out there, but I will make an exception today in order to register my discontent with recent decisions made by some leaders of European nations.
+I don’t usually like to comment on current affairs as it makes me feel stressed to get my take out while it’s still newsworthy and before it has been swallowed by all the other takes out there, but I will make an exception today in order to register my discontent with recent decisions made by some leaders of European nations.

 In the past couple of days, a large number of European nations have decided to suspend usage of the AstraZeneca vaccine after seeing cases of side effects such as blood clots.
 The reason is spelled out clearly.
 “The decision today is purely precautionary.
 It is a purely technical and not a political decision”, said Jens Spahn.
 “The decision is a precautionary measure”, said Anders Tegnell.
 This, of course, after months of delayed vaccination drives due to AstraZeneca’s own failure in delivering the expected quantities of doses.
 But in life you cannot manufacture a success by adding one failure to another.